kopia/kopia/site/content/docs/Installation/_index.md

 weight: 2
 ---

+Kopia supports both command line (CLI) and graphical (GUI) user interfaces.

+### Command Line Tool

-The easiest way to get started with Kopia is to download pre-compiled Kopia binary.
-Alternatively you compile it yourself from source.
+The easiest way to get started with the Kopia CLI tool is to download pre-compiled `kopia` binary.
+Alternatively, you can compile it yourself from source.

+### Kopia UI

+You can download installer packages of KopiaUI for Windows, macOS, and Linux from the [Releases](https://github.com/kopia/kopia/releases/latest) page on GitHub.

 ### Download